LazurasLong/indexcard/source.md

 # IndexCard RPG

-Minimal tabletop RPG rules which fit on 5x3 inch index cards.
+Tabletop RPG rules that fit on a single 5x3 inch index card.

+Materials required:

+  * paper
+  * writing utensil
-Materials required: paper, writing utensil, six-sided die.
+  * six-sided die.

 Please offer elegant summaries of these rules!

+Lillian Lemmer, Catlin T

-## Core Card (core rules of gameplay)
+## Core Ruleset

-Characters start with 3 HEARTS, 1 BAM, 1 EVADE, and fourteen points to distribute.
-Every point into HEARTS adds three HEARTS.
+Character starts with 5 HEARTS, 1 BAM, 1 EVADE, and 8 points
+to distribute; each point into HEARTS adds five HEARTS.

   1. Player with highest EVADE rolls first

-    * Roll 6: +2 BAM bonus
+    * Roll 6: +2 BAM bonus, skip step 2
-    * Roll 5: +1 BAM bonus
+    * Roll 5: +1 BAM bonus, skip step 2
     * Roll 1: miss

-  2. Defender rolls up to their EVADE times, if roll 6 don’t take damage
+  2. Defender rolls up to their EVADE times, if roll 6 skip step 3
-  3. Defender loses HEARTS equal to attacker's BAM plus possible bonuses
+  3. Defender loses HEARTS equal to attacker's
+     BAM plus possible bonuses
   4. Start at step #1, but rotate players in order of EVADE

 Rules for creating supplement cards:

-  * Must fit on index card (5x3 inches)
+  * Fits on index card (5x3 inches)
-  * 8 point Courier New font
+  * 8 point Inconsolata Regular font
-  * List required supplements on top, e.g., `REQUIRED: Usable Items`
+  * List required supplements on top, e.g.,
+    `REQUIRED: Usable Items, Crazy Crits`

 ## Supplement Card: Usable Items

+Must announce which item used before rolling.

 Characters start with one item:

-  * CANDY: restore `ROLL * 3` `HEARTS`; do not attack
+  * CANDY: restore `ROLL * 2` `HEARTS`; do not attack
   * SODA: +ROLL BAM bonus; unevadable attack

+Untested:

   * TOKEN: acts as a roll of 6; can attack
-  * MOLOTOV: Damage is 3x roll; unevadable
+  * MOLOTOV: Damage is 2x roll; unevadable
   * THROWING STARS: Roll thrice, the total is unevadable damage.

-Must announce which item used *before* rolling.

 ## Supplement Card: Crazy Crits

+  * New stat: `crit`, starts at 2
-`crit` is a new stat.
-Each point invested in `crit` adds two points. `crit` starts at 2.
-Rolling six or five makes the total bonus BAM your `crit` value.
+  * Each point invested in `crit` adds two
+  * Rolling 6 or 5: the total BAM bonus is `crit` value

 ## Supplement Card: Novel